 \section{Abstract}

 In this work we consider general non-Hermitian square random matrices $X$ that include a wide class of random band matrices with independent entries.
-Whereas the existence of limiting density is largely unknown for these inhomogeneous models, we show that spectral outliers can be determined under very general conditions when perturbed by a finite rank deterministic matrix.
-More precisely, we show that whenever $\mathbb{E}[X]=0,\mathbb{E}[XX^*]=\mathbb{E}[X^*X]=\mathbf{1}$ and $\mathbb{E}[X^2]=\rho\mathbf{1}$, and under mild conditions on sparsity and entry moments of $X$, then with high possibility all eigenvalues of $X$ are confined in a neighborhood of the support of the elliptic law with parameter $\rho$.
+Whereas the existence of a limiting density is not fully understood for these inhomogeneous models, we show that spectral outliers can be determined under very general conditions when perturbed by a finite-rank deterministic matrix.
+More precisely, we show that whenever $\mathbb{E}[X]=0,\mathbb{E}[XX^*]=\mathbb{E}[X^*X]=\mathbf{1}$ and $\mathbb{E}[X^2]=\rho\mathbf{1}$, and under mild conditions on sparsity and entry moments of $X$, then with high probability all eigenvalues of $X$ are confined in a neighborhood of the support of the elliptic law with parameter $\rho$.
 Also, a finite rank perturbation property holds: when $X$ is perturbed by another deterministic matrix $C_N$ with bounded rank, then the perturbation induces outlying eigenvalues whose limit depends only on outlying eigenvalues of $C_N$ and $\rho$.
-This extends the result of Tao \cite{tao2013outliers} on i.i.d. random matrices and O’rourke and Renfrew on elliptic matrices \cite{article1221} to a family of highly sparse and inhomogeneous random matrices, including all Gaussian band matrices on regular graphs with degree at least $(\log N)^3$.
+This extends the result of Tao \cite{tao2013outliers} on i.i.d. random matrices and O’Rourke and Renfrew on elliptic matrices \cite{article1221} to a family of highly sparse and inhomogeneous random matrices, including all Gaussian band matrices on regular graphs with degree growing faster than $(\log N)^3$.
 A quantitative convergence rate is also derived.
-We also consider a class of finite rank deformations of products of at least two independent elliptic random matrices, and show it behaves just as product i.i.d. matrices.
+We also consider a class of finite rank deformations of products of at least two independent elliptic random matrices, and show it behaves just as products of i.i.d. matrices.